kirichokjaroslav/rahrahnmubot/README.md

 **- About -**

-⋅⋅⋅**Rah-Rah NMU Bot** - is an automated telegram-bot that works with **ACS** and provides useful educational information to students of NMU in a light and extremely convenient form.
+   **Rah-Rah NMU Bot** - is an automated telegram-bot that works with **ACS** and provides useful educational information to students of NMU in a light and extremely convenient form.
 The **bot's** mission is to improve the **quality** and **speed** of organizational information received by students through the use of modern information technologies.

 With the help of the bot **you can see**:
 * student's **personal** schedule